 As usual, Engadget.com broke news of the phone, catching it in the FCC shuffle.
-Now, others are beginning to dream about it.
+Now, others are

 “What would make this really lustful interesting is if the T-Mobile version supported UMA, or Unlicensed Mobile Access,” wrote JKontherun.
 It’s certainly a possibility.
 It looks like device will support AT&T’s 3G network and also T-Mobile’s 1700MHz band.